svandenhoek/vibe/README.md

 The `-u` option changes the output to use URI's instead of ID's for certain fields.
 As this strongly increases the output size, in general it is not advised to use this option.

-## F.A.Q.

-**Q:** It takes forever to retrieve information from the TDB.

-**A:** Depending on the how much information needs to be retrieved from the TDB based on the input genes, this process may indeed take a while.
-However, there are ways to speed up this process.
-Examples include using an SSD instead HDD and [using a 64-bit JVM](https://jena.apache.org/documentation/tdb/architecture.html#caching-on-32-and-64-bit-java-systems).

 ## For developers

 Below are the instructions on how to build the app.
-For instructions on how to create the TDB, please check [here](./database/README.md).
+For instructions on how to create the HDT, please check [here](./database/README.md).

 ### Requirements
 - Apache Maven ([download][maven_download] and [install][maven_install])

 ### Preperations
 Before building/testing, be sure the needed test resources are downloaded.
 This can be done by running `TestsPreprocessor.sh`.
-When checking out a commit that uses a different version of the test resources (as defined by the `pom.xml` properties `vibe-tdb.version` and `hpo-owl.tag`), be sure to re-run this script so that the correct resources are used for testing.
+When checking out a commit that uses a different version of the test resources (as defined by the `pom.xml` properties `vibe-database.version` and `hpo-owl.tag`), be sure to re-run this script so that the correct resources are used for testing.

 ### Building executables